abdelkimo/or-tools/doc_sources/MANUAL/source/manual/vrp/vrp.rst

         Route #5: 14 28 11 4 23 3 2 6
         cost 784

     Routes are numbered starting form ``1`` while the nodes in the solution file are numbered starting from...
 0!
+Also, note that the depot is not present.

     ..  warning:: Nodes are numbered from 0 in the solution files!